Mattb0/Space-Wars/README.md

 # Space-Wars
 A rogue-like space shooter made purely in C++.

-An attempt was made to capture the old feeling of 'Space Wars', but with a new look and gameplay
+An attempt was made to capture the old feeling of 'SpaceWar', but with a new look and gameplay

 Uses SFML's graphics library and requires SFML 2.5.1+